Alpine life - where mountains are moved

 Alpine pastures are mainly located above the tree line and are only used during the summer months.
 Without this Alpine farming, it would have been hardly possible for there to have been any significant Alpine settlement from Neolithic times up until the economic upheavals of the 19th century.
 Alpine farming takes the pressure off the meadows in the valleys and enables the vital stockpiling of resources for the winter.
-Even today, Alpine farmland accounts for around 35% of agriculturally usable land in Switzerland.
-In summer, about 20% of the total number of livestock grazes on these 7,500 Alpine farms for 100 days.
-They are supported by 12,000 Alpine herdsmen and women.
+Still now, roughly one third of the land surface in Switzerland devoted to agriculture is in the Alps.
+Around 500,000 heads of cattle including calves – one third of the national herd – spend some 100 days in the summer, grazing on 7000 alpages.
+They are supported by 17,000 Alpine herdsmen and women.